danielballan/pims2-prototype/README.md

 **Who maintains PIMS?** PIMS was split out of an image analysis codebase in 2013.
-Its main contributors are Dan Allan (BNL), Thomas Caswell (BNL), Nathan Keim (Cal Poly), and Casper van der Wel (Nelen & Schuurmans).
+Its main contributors are Dan Allan (BNL), Thomas Caswell (BNL), Nathan Keim (Penn State), and Casper van der Wel (Nelen & Schuurmans).
 New development slowed around 2015, but the project is still tended to.

 ## Room for Improvement